|

 Aceleradores de partículas de bolsillo

 Algún día, los físicos de partículas querrán actualizar el LHC a un modelo mayor, mejor y más caro.
-De hecho, ya están trabajando en su sucesor conocido como el Colisionador Lineal Internacional.
+De hecho, ya están trabajando en su sucesor conocido como el Colisionador Lineal Internacional. (in Spanish)

 Training the next generation of accelerator scientists